nf-core/cutandrun/README.md

 ## Introduction

-**nf-core/cutandrun** is a best-practice bioinformatic analysis pipeline for CUT&RUN and CUT&Tag experimental protocols that were developed to study protein-DNA interactions and epigenomic profiling.
+**nf-core/cutandrun** is a best-practice bioinformatic analysis pipeline for CUT&RUN, CUT&Tag, and TIPseq experimental protocols that were developed to study protein-DNA interactions and epigenomic profiling.

 [CUT&RUN](https://elifesciences.org/articles/46314)